 You’re trying to go to every country in the world.
 Can you tell us more about that?

 As I visited more and more countries, I decided that I wanted to visit every country in the world.
 According to the UN, there are 193 countries.
 I have been to 110 so far.
 As the list dwindles, the countries become more difficult to visit, whether it is a difficult visa to get, a remote country, or simply dangerous to visit.

 I celebrated my 100th country last year in Iraq.
 Iraq is not your typical holiday spot, but I found my trip to be both rewarding and educational.
 I was received with warmth and gracious hospitality by the local Iraqis.
 I spent an entire afternoon with an elderly gentleman who I met drinking tea.
 He escorted me around the local market, introduced me to his friends, and treated me to lunch.

 I also have had some interesting experiences visiting countries that “don’t exist” such as Transnistria, a country of 500,000 people located between Moldova and Ukraine.
 Transnistria is not recognized by the UN as a sovereign country; however, you need a Transnistrian visa to enter it.
 It has its own flag, currency, army, and government.
 It is a quirky place to visit if you get a chance.

 What do your friends and family think about your constant travels?
 What did they think when you first started?

 My dad has always been supportive of my travels.
 In fact, he has joined me on some epic trips, such as traveling to the Galápagos Islands and Antarctica.

-My friends are sometimes intrigued with my travel tales and will come to me for travel advice, and the more adventurous ones will join me on a trip.
-I’ve also made an entire new group of friends from around the world who are fellow travelers and travel bloggers.
+My friends are sometimes intrigued by my travel tales and will come to me for travel advice, and the more adventurous ones will join me on a trip.
+I’ve also made an entirely new group of friends from around the world who are fellow travelers and travel bloggers.
 They are a great resource for support and advice.